 The Kick-Off mode allows you to play matches against an AI team or challenge a friend to a match in a local coop.
 But it is the game’s online mode that has been the most successful.
 Here you will be tasked with building a full squad team known as the FIFA Ultimate Team (FUT).
 This is the team you will use to play against online friends and rise through the FIFA ranks.

 In this year’s edition of the game, EA has managed to bring more realism into the gameplay through the Active Touch System.
 It’s a new mechanic that makes the game seem more natural from how you receive and give a pass, how you defend to how you shoot and score.

 The Kickoff mode has also been revamped and you can now keep track of the matches you have played with the mates.
 You also have the option to kick off the game as a cup competition.

-EA has also added the UEFA Champions League, Europa league and Super cup competitions to give you a complete the football package.
+EA has also added the UEFA Champions League, Europa League, and Super cup competitions to give you a complete football package.